Call (08) 9409 6187

 Can I prepare my Will myself, without the assistance of a Lawyer?

-For a simple standard Will, or a simple standard husband and wife/ partners Wills the legal costs are not significant (and can be less than taking your family to a nice Perth restaurant).
-The legal costs of a Lawyer in preparing a Will in Perth, will almost certainly be substantially less than the extra, and unnecessary, legal costs incurred for your estate (not to mention the extra delay) if you have prepared your Will invalidly or it was executed invalidly.
+For a simple standard Will, or a simple standard partners Will, the legal costs are not significant (and can be less than taking your family to a nice Perth restaurant).
+The legal costs of a Lawyer in preparing a Will in Perth will almost certainly be substantially less than the extra and unnecessary, legal costs incurred for your estate (not to mention the extra delay) if you have prepared your Will invalidly or it was executed invalidly.

 For further information on Wills in Perth contact our Principal and Family Lawyer, Ed Wall for no obligation, free telephone advice on +61 412 891 034